Sedona Arizona Views and Information

 Locations such as Bell Rock, Airport Mesa, Cathedral Rock and Boynton Canyon attract visitors in large numbers throughout the year.
 It’s common to see hikers, mountain bikers and people doing yoga or meditating all within visible range of a Sedona trailhead.

-Since Sedona incorporated in 1988, they’ve made efforts to blend in with its surroundings (the Sedona McDonald’s lacks the famous golden arches; instead, pastel green arcs are painted on a pink stuccoed wall).
+Since Sedona incorporated in 1988, they’ve made efforts to blend in with its surroundings (the Sedona McDonald’s lacks the famous golden arches; instead, pastel green arcs are painted on a pink stucco wall).
 Paint colors for homes are generally earth tones and there is a building height restriction to preserve the red rock views for neighbors.

 Nestled among crimson sandstone formations at the southern end of Oak Creek Canyon, Sedona benefits from one of the prettiest locations in Arizona.
 Sedona is the foremost New Age center in the Southwest and one of the most ‘important’ anywhere.
 It’s also home to some of the best trail systems in the southwest – and is quickly becoming a mecca for mountain bikers, hikers and trail runners.